-This General Tso chicken recipe is soooo tasty and pretty simple to make.
-Chicken thigh meat is cut into bite-sized pieces and gets fried, then coated with a yummy sweet and sour sauce.
+This General Tso chicken recipe is so tasty and pretty simple to make.
+Chicken thigh meat is cut into bite-sized pieces and gets fried, then coated with a tangy sweet and sour sauce.
 Serve it on a bed of brown rice for an exceptional meal.

 This is just like the General Tso Chicken you can get as take out from a Chinese restaurant…but you can make it in your own kitchen.

 To be honest, I’m not a big fan of Chinese take-out.
 I never know what to order and I generally let MaryJo order for me.
 “You’ll like this,” she says.
 I always end up liking the food…especially the tangy sauce that combines soy, toasted sesame oil, and ginger.

 I really enjoy making Asian-inspired stir fry like…Extra Spicy Shrimp Stir Fry and Vegetable Stir Fry with Tofu and Chicken.
 I think that it’s the tiny bit of toasted sesame oil that gives Chinese food its unique flavor.

 So the spicy sauce I used for the General Tso chicken recipe is quite similar to my Vegetable Stir Fry sauce.
 I’ve made this several times and have ended up using less sugar and ramping up the heat just a touch.

 You end up getting enough sweetness combined with sufficient spiciness to make the chicken taste fantastic, IMHO.

 To make the sauce, just mix all the ingredients in a saucepan that’s big enough to also hold the fried chicken later, and stir together on medium-low heat until the sauce thickens.
 That will take just a couple of minutes.

 Turn off the heat until the fried chicken is done.